 - Heat a fry pan to medium / high.

 - Add olive oil to the pan to heat through.

 - When hot, lay the salmon fillet in (skin side down).

-- Heavily coat the top side of the fish with the blackened cajun mix.
+- Heavily coat the top side of the fish with a mix of the dried spices..